-I am writing this Medical Director Letter to talk about the dialysis options that dialysis patients have to try to improve their health.
+I am writing this Medical Director Letter to talk about the type of dialysis options that patients have to try to improve their health.

 About 9 out of every 10 patients on dialysis in America have chosen in-center hemodialysis as their type of dialysis.
 Everyone getting this letter is currently getting this type of dialysis.
 It turns out that in-center hemodialysis is the type of dialysis that is hardest on your body.
-I know that 4 hours seems like a long time but it is a major strain for you to have all the toxins removed that fast and the fluid removed that fast.
-There are lots of other dialysis choices that would likely leave you feeling better and being healthier.
+I know that 4 hours seems like a long time but it is a major strain for you to have all the toxic fluids removed that fast.
+There are a lot of other dialysis choices that would likely leave you feeling better and being healthier.
 We have all possible dialysis choices available for you and are available to tell you more about them.
 Just ask your doctor and if you want, I can stop by to discuss with you as well.

 Peritoneal dialysis: A growing number of patients are choosing this excellent treatment.
 Most patients prefer to do this while they sleep leaving their days free and others prefer to do it in the day.
 Most patients do this totally themselves but others get some help from their family or partner.
 Some of our older or very sick patients have the treatment done by their family completely but that is less common.
 I am amazed at the success many patients have with Peritoneal Dialysis despite major medical conditions in addition to needing dialysis.
 It is very gentle and avoids the bad feeling many patients get after in-center hemodialysis.
 It is also a particularly healthy choice for patients with heart problems and fluid problems.

 Your Doctors are available at answer any questions you may have about this.